KhronosGroup/glTF/extensions/Khronos/KHR_materials_common_v2/README.md

 ## Extending Materials

 Materials are defined by adding the `KHR_materials_common` extension to any glTF material.
+When the extension is provided alongside a core glTF material or another material extension, client implementations may choose the most appropriate material for performance or other constraints.

-For example, the following defines a Blinn-Phong material having all possible parameters:
+For example, a Blinn-Phong material using all possible parameters:

 ```json
 {